vidya-labtest/aroworkshop/_entries/CloudLabsDoc_Introduction.md

 ## Objective

-This lab is designed to equip participants with hands-on experience in insights on Azure RedHat OpenShift Cluster.
+This lab is designed to equip participants with hands-on experience in insights on Azure Red Hat OpenShift Cluster.
 By completing this lab, participants will learn to:

 - Creating a project on the Azure Red Hat OpenShift Web Console.
 - Deploying a MongoDB container that uses Azure Disks for persistent storage.